 TOG, which stands for Thermal Overall Grade, is the standard of measure for how much a particular fabric insulates.
-The higher the TOG, the warmer fabric.
+When dressing your baby for sleep in a sleep sack it’s important to choose the right TOG.
+The higher the TOG, the warmer fabric:

-It is important to remember that what you dress Baby in underneath their sleep bag will also impact how warm they are - a good rule of thumb is to never dress baby in more than 1 layer than an adult would be comfortable wearing in the same environment.
+It is important to remember that what you dress baby in underneath their sleep bag will also impact how warm they are - a good rule of thumb for what to wear under a sleep sack is to never add more than 1 layer than an adult would be comfortable wearing in the same environment.
 Using the right TOG for the nursery temperature, with 1-2 layers, is the best formula to follow.

 A 0.5 TOG when the temperature is below 74°F will likely need a short sleeve onesie and a longer pajama.
 That same 0.5 TOG bag will only need a long sleeve onesie underneath if the nursery temperature is at the higher end of the recommended temperature zone.
 When in doubt, check your baby!

-It’s important to remember its the nursery temperature we want to monitor, not what is happening outside!
+It’s important to remember it's the nursery temperature we want to monitor when deciding what your baby should wear for bed, not what is happening outside!
 Many of us keep our homes cool all summer long, requiring more layers and a heavier TOG, while others prefer a warmer home.
 Monitoring your baby and adjusting as needed are critical!

 The ideal temperature in the room your baby sleeps / naps in to avoid overheating is between 68-72°F.